w3c/wai-website/pages/about/groups/task-forces/wcag2x-backlog.md

 ## Contact the facilitators (not chairs? why the inconsistency?)

-If you have a question for the WCAG 2.x Backlog Task Force, email the task force facilitators, [Bruce Bailey](https://www.w3.org/groups/wg/ag/participants/#bbailey) and [Michael Gower](https://www.w3.org/groups/wg/ag/participants/#mbgower), and the AG Working Group chair liaison, [Alastair Campbell](https://www.w3.org/groups/wg/ag/participants/#acampbel).
+If you have a question for the WCAG 2.x Backlog Task Force, email the task force facilitators, [Bruce Bailey](https://www.w3.org/groups/wg/ag/participants/#bbailey) and [Michael Gower](https://www.w3.org/groups/wg/ag/participants/#mbgower), and the AG Working Group chair liaison, [Alastair Campbell](https://www.w3.org/groups/wg/ag/participants/#acampbel). (is there no 'leadership' team we can link to on the w3.org/group page?)